StarRocks/starrocks/docs/loading/SparkLoad.md

 2. The FE schedules the submission of the ETL task to the Apache Spark™ cluster for execution.
 3. The Apache Spark™ cluster executes the ETL task that includes global dictionary construction (BITMAP type), partitioning, sorting, aggregation, etc.
 4. After the ETL task is completed, the FE gets the data path of each preprocessed slice and schedules the relevant BE to execute the Push task.
-5. The BE reads data through Broker from HDFS and converts it into StarRocks storage format.
+5. The BE reads data through Broker process from HDFS and converts it into StarRocks storage format.
-    > If you choose not to use Broker, the BE reads data from HDFS directly.
+    > If you choose not to use Broker process, the BE reads data from HDFS directly.
 6. The FE schedules the effective version and completes the import job.

 The following diagram illustrates the main flow of spark load.